wrenndering/gifter/README.md

 gifter
 ======

-## Like pulling name out of a hat!
+Like pulling names out of a hat!